openstack/ansible-hardening/doc/source/configuration.rst

 Certain umask adjustments are required by the STIG, but these can cause problems with production systems.
-The requirements are commented out within ``defaults/main.yml`` and can be applied by uncommenting the variables that start with ``umask_*``.
+The requirements are commented out within ``defaults/main.yml`` and can be applied by uncommenting the variables that start with ``security_umask_*``.
 There is extensive documentation available within the developer notes for each STIG requirement.